|See if you qualify & create account!|

 Child support shall be awarded pursuant to a statewide guideline as established by general rule by the Supreme Court, so that persons similarly situated shall be treated similarly.
 The guideline shall be based upon the reasonable needs of the child seeking support and the ability of the obligor to provide support.
 In determining the reasonable needs of the child seeking support and the ability of the obligor to provide support, the guideline shall place primary emphasis on the net incomes and earning capacities of the parties, with allowable deviations for unusual needs, extraordinary expenses and other factors, such as the parties' assets, as warrant special attention.
 The guideline so developed shall be reviewed at least once every four years.
 (Pennsylvania Consolidated Statutes - Title 23 - Sections: 4322)

-Copyright Notice: These Pennsylvania divorce laws above are copyrighted by Divorce Source, Inc. This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
+Copyright Notice: These Pennsylvania divorce laws above are copyrighted by 3 Step Solutions, LLC.
+This abbreviated and revised version of the state laws has been compiled from applicable state laws and unauthorized reproduction in any fashion is prohibited.
 Violation of this copyright notice may result in immediate legal action.